Start typing to perform a search...

 • Any other activity that is an activity for which a principal may suspend a student under a policy of the DSBN.

-* It should be noted that “bullying” and cyber-bullying are defined in the Education Act as follows: “bullying” means aggressive and typically repeated behaviour by a student where, the behaviour is intended by the student to have the effect of, or the student ought to know that the behaviour would be likely to have the effect of,
+*It should be noted that “bullying” and cyber-bullying are defined in the Education Act as follows: “bullying” means aggressive and typically repeated behaviour by a student where, the behaviour is intended by the student to have the effect of, or the student ought to know that the behaviour would be likely to have the effect of:

-• causing harm, fear, or distress to another individual, including physical, psychological, social, or academic harm, harm to the individual’s reputation or harm to the individual’s property, or
+• Causing harm, fear, or distress to another individual, including physical, psychological, social, or academic harm, harm to the individual’s reputation or harm to the individual’s property, or

-• the behaviour occurs in a context where there is a real or perceived power imbalance between the student and the individual based on factors such as size, strength, age, intelligence, peer group power, economic status, social status, religion, ethnic origin, sexual orientation, family circumstances, gender, gender identity, gender expression, race, disability or the receipt of special education; (“intimidation”).
+• The behaviour occurs in a context where there is a real or perceived power imbalance between the student and the individual based on factors such as size, strength, age, intelligence, peer group power, economic status, social status, religion, ethnic origin, sexual orientation, family circumstances, gender, gender identity, gender expression, race, disability or the receipt of special education; (“intimidation”)

-• creating a web page or a blog in which the creator assumes the identity of another person;
+• Creating a web page or a blog in which the creator assumes the identity of another person

-• communicating material electronically to more than one individual or posting material on a website that may be accessed by one or more individuals.
+• Communicating material electronically to more than one individual or posting material on a website that may be accessed by one or more individuals

 Mitigating Factors

-Before imposing a suspension, the administrator, as required by the Education Act, must consider any mitigating and other factors as set out in Ontario Regulation 472/07.
+Before imposing a suspension, the principal, as required by the Education Act, must consider any mitigating and other factors as set out in Ontario Regulation 472/07.
 The DSBN interprets the provisions of the Education Act and Regulations in a broad and liberal manner consistent with the Human Rights Code.

 Supports for Suspended Students

-Appeal
+Suspension Appeal

 A suspension can be appealed to the school board.
 Written notice of the request for an appeal must be sent to the Area Superintendent within ten (10) school days of the start of the suspension.
 The appeal must be heard within fifteen (15) school days of the DSBN receiving the notice of intention to appeal, unless the parents and the DSBN have agreed to an extension.
 If parents have questions about the appeal, they can contact the Area Superintendent of Schools.